The 15 Greatest NFL Wide Receivers of All Time

 Next: This Hall of Famer is still an active member of the NFL community …

 11. Cris Carter

 Before he became a staple on many NFL broadcasts, Cris Carter was running for passes more efficiently than just about anyone in the league.
 In fact, some outlets think he would’ve been the best receiver of the 1990s had it not been for Jerry Rice.
 (More on him a little later.)
 Carter did his best work during his 12-year tenure with the Minnesota Vikings, where he led the league with 122 receptions in 2004 and led in touchdowns three different times.
 Now a retired Hall of Famer, Carter remains sixth all-time in receptions (1,101) and 13th all-time in receiving yards (13,899).

 10. James Lofton

-Lofton’s numbers highlight the fact that this man was about the big play.
+Lofton was the definition of pure speed during his heyday, rivaling Randy Moss as the most athletically gifted wide receiver of all time.
+(But more on Moss a little later.)
 During the 1983 and 1984 seasons, Lofton averaged 22 yards per catch for the Packers.
 In fact, Lofton averaged more than 15 yards per catch in 14 out of his 16 NFL seasons.
-He retired as the league’s all-time leader in receiving yards with 14,004 (now No. 10 on the list).
+He retired as the league’s all-time leader in receiving yards with 14,004 (now No. 12 on the list).